According to Zion Market Research, global smart manufacturing will reach more than $450 billion by 2023 from about $150 billion today.

 On November 27, 2018, the Smart Advanced Manufacturing Conference (co-located with SpaceCom 2018) will feature a full day of workshops examining these and other areas of interest.
 Participants will hear from leading experts in their fields and then have an opportunity to discuss among themselves the implications for their companies and the industry.

-The major areas covered in the Smart Conference include:
+The knowledge gained in the Smart Conference will help companies:

-- Insights into ways to improve the quality of products and processes.
+- Get insights into ways to improve the quality of products and processes.

-- Techniques on how to speed up delivery times.
+- Employ techniques on how to speed up delivery times.

-- Examples of manufacturing more efficient by optimizing the integrated system of machines instead of optimizing each machine separately.
+- See examples of manufacturing more efficiently by optimizing the integrated system of machines instead of optimizing each machine separately.

-Every one of these areas of concern are impacted by the revolution of IoT, AI, and M2M technologies.
+Every one of these areas of concern are impacted by the revolution of IoT, AI, additive manufacturing, advanced materials, and M2M technologies.
 Smart machines lead to smart facilities and then to smart channels of distribution.

 The Smart Advanced Manufacturing Agenda

 Tuesday, November 27, 2018

 8.30 a.m. – 9.30 a.m.

 Smart machines are improving quality control and safety, and reducing operational costs in advanced high-tech manufacturing.
 This session will present the latest intelligence on such areas as model-based enterprise systems, end-to-end resource trails, and autonomous block chain scheduling procedures.

 9:30 a.m. – 10:00 a.m.